neondatabase/website/content/docs/manage/overview.md

 enableTableOfContents: true
 isDraft: false
 ---
 Managing your Neon project requires an understanding of the Neon object hierarchy.
-The following diagram shows how objects in Neon are related:
+The following diagram shows how objects in Neon are related.
+See below for a description of of each object.

 ```text
 Neon account